KAEF-TV: Programming

 KAEF airs much of the same programming as KRCR, sometimes at different times.
 There are also some programs that only air on KAEF while some are only seen on KRCR, as the stations are in different media markets.

 News operation

 KAEF presently broadcasts 15 hours of newscasts each week (with three hours each weekday).
 KAEF produces five of those hours at its Eureka studios; the morning newscast, Daybreak, is simulcast from KRCR-TV in Redding.
 There are currently no newscasts on the weekends.

 KAEF discontinued its original news operation on February 6, 2001, due to low ratings; ABC 23 News had generally been the third-ranked news operation in the Eureka market.
 Following the cancellation, the only Eureka-specific news content on the station was a weather segment produced by KRCR-TV.
-Local news returned to KAEF-TV on November 17, 2014; the news operation also produces a prime time newscast for sister station KBVU.
+Local news returned to KAEF-TV on November 17, 2014; the news operation also produces a prime time newscast for the Fox subchannel.